temporalio/documentation/docs-src/cli/operator/namespace/delete.md

 The `temporal operator namespace delete` command deletes a given [Namespace](/concepts/what-is-a-namespace) from the system.
 The command follow the syntax `temporal operator namespace delete <namespace>`

-Use the options listed below to change the command's behavior.
+Use the following options to change the behavior of this command.

 - [--address](/cli/cmd-options/address)